Collab4exaNBody/doc_exaDEM/docs/source/project_exaDEM/ForceField.rst

 Contact forces specifically refer to interactions between particles or entities that come into direct contact with each other within the simulation.
 These forces arise from physical contact and can include repulsive forces to prevent particle overlap, frictional forces, and cohesive forces between bonded particles.

-Hooke's Law Operators
+Contact's Law Operators
 ^^^^^^^^^^^^^^^^^^^^^

-``Hooke's Law`` in the context of Discrete Element Method (DEM) refers to the principle used to calculate forces between particles based on their relative displacements.
-In DEM simulations, ``Hooke's Law`` is applied to model ``interactions`` between particles, enabling the simulation of elastic deformation and linear force behaviors within particle-based systems.
+``Contact's Law`` in the context of Discrete Element Method (DEM) refers to the principle used to calculate forces between particles based on their relative displacements.
+In DEM simulations, ``Contact's Law`` is applied to model ``interactions`` between particles, enabling the simulation of elastic deformation and linear force behaviors within particle-based systems.

 Variables: